-This guide will help you learn how to grow grapes in your own backyard.
+This guide will help you learn how to get started growing grapes in your own backyard.

 For best results, choose a grape variety recommended for your USDA growing zone.
 Backyard gardeners usually grow American, European or French-American hybrid grapes.
-Muscadines (V. rotundifolia), which are native to the southern U.S., are also popular.
+Wild grapes like muscadines (V. rotundifolia), which are native to the southern U.S., are also popular.

 If you’re wondering how fast grapevines grow, the woody vines and lush leaves can grow very fast in the first year.
 If you mean, “how fast do grapevines produce grapes?”, the answer is that they can take up to three years to bear fruit.
 Pruning has a lot to do with fruit production.